 The ATT&CK framework is what many consider MITRE's flagship product.
-ATT&CK is a collection of adversarial technique descriptions, which aims to unify existing attack methods across the industry.
+ATT&CK is a collection of adversarial technique descriptions which aims to unify existing attack methods across the industry.
 The tactics and techniques are independent of either the specific adversary or the business the adversary is attacking.
-Typically presented as a table with columns for each consecutive attack stage, the ATT&CK framework contains every single known tactic used to breach an organization perimeter.
+Typically presented as a table with columns for each consecutive attack stage, the ATT&CK framework aims to contain every single known attack tactic used to breach an organization's perimeter.
 Each tactic has an assigned ID, which acts as a unique identifier to help document the techniques.